ASSERT-KTH/quixbugs-experiment/README.md

 ### Patch Assessments

 We give assessment reusults for all 338 patches in the [Assessments.md](https://github.com/KTH/quixbugs-experiment/blob/master/assessment_report/Assessments.md).
 Our manual assessment considers all patches generated for LIS and Quicksort are correct.
-We also share our manual tests of LIS to confirm LIS patches correctness and the explaination of Quicksort patches in [here] (https://github.com/KTH/quixbugs-experiment/tree/master/assessment_report/manual-assessment-explanations).
+We also share our manual tests of LIS to confirm LIS patches correctness and the explaination of Quicksort patches in [here](https://github.com/KTH/quixbugs-experiment/tree/master/assessment_report/manual-assessment-explanations).

 Our manual assessment consider 4 DETECT_CYCLE patches are overfitting because of the new introduced null pointer exception according to the below updates reported by @ngocpq.